MicrosoftDocs/fabric-docs/docs/admin/admin-overview.md

 ### Add and remove users

-Using the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview), admins can [manage Fabric users](../admin/service-admin-portal-users.md).
+Admins can [manage Fabric users](../admin/service-admin-portal-users.md) by using the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
 Managing users includes adding and deleting users, groups, and admins.
 You can also manage per user licenses and assign admin roles.

 ### Govern and secure data